15.385 Innovating for Impact

-Provides a structured approach to innovation to create business value while solving social and environmental problems.
-Covers physical domains, e.g., waste, water, food, energy, and mobility, as well as social and human capital domains, such as health and education.
-Students complete a final project that aims to advance either the field, an existing startup, or students' own ideas for new products, processes and/or business models.
+Provides a structured approach to innovation and entrepreneurship that creates business value while solving social and environmental problems.
+Covers physical domains of sustainability, e.g., waste, water, food, energy, and mobility, as well as social and human capital domains, such as health and education.
+Students work in teams to advance a new business concept by formulating the public problem, customer value proposition, business model design, impact measurement methodology, and funding strategy.
+Tools are applicable to the startup context or to new lines of business in existing enterprises.

 This class has no prerequisites.